-The Earth's atmosphere is naturally composed of a number of gases that act like the glass panes of a greenhouse, retaining heat to keep the temperature of the Earth stable and hospitable for life at an average temperature of $60^{\circ}$ F. Carbon dioxide (CO2) is the most prolific of these gases.
+The Earth's atmosphere is naturally composed of a number of gases that act like the glass panes of a greenhouse, retaining heat to keep the temperature of the Earth stable and hospitable for life at an average temperature of 60° F. Other than water vapor, carbon dioxide (CO2) is the most prolific of these gases.
 People and animals emit CO2 when we breathe; plants take it in during photosynthesis and release it when they decompose.
 Other contributing gases include methane (CH4), nitrous oxide (NO2), ozone (O3), and halocarbons.
 Without the natural warming effect of these gases, the Earth's surface temperature would be too cold to support life (figure).

-While the existence of greenhouse gases (GHG) in the atmosphere is necessary for life on Earth, human beings are changing the proportions of these gases in the atmosphere, most significantly by adding $CO_2$ from the burning of fossil fuels.
-Atmospheric $CO_2$ concentrations have increased from between 270-280 parts per million (ppm) in pre-industrial times to more than 380 ppm today.
-The current atmospheric concentration of carbon dioxide exceeds by far the natural range over the last 650,000 years (180 to 300 ppm) as determined from ice core measurements.
-If current emissions levels continue, the atmospheric $CO_2$ concentration is projected to reach 730-1020 ppm by 2100.
+While the existence of greenhouse gases (GHG) in the atmosphere is necessary for life on Earth, human beings are changing the proportions of these gases in the atmosphere, most significantly by adding CO_2 from the burning of fossil fuels.
+Atmospheric CO_2 concentrations have increased from between 270-280 parts per million (ppm) in pre-industrial times to more than 380 ppm today.1 The current atmospheric concentration of carbon dioxide exceeds by far the natural range over the last 650,000 years (180 to 300 ppm) as determined from ice core measurements.2 If current emissions levels continue, the atmospheric CO_2 concentration is projected to reach 730-1020 ppm by 2100.